10 Must-Know Expert Tips for the HiSET Math Test

 5. Do not merely glance at the answer and presume you understand how to answer the problem.

 This is an example of the worst mistakes you can make when you study.
-You need to perform the problem, bit-by-bit, and think all through the process as to how to get to the proper solution.
+You need to work through the problem, bit by bit, and think through the process as to how to get to the proper solution.
 Merely flicking to the end of the book and looking at the solution and stating, “Oh yes, I understand how that’s done,” is not sufficient.
 Saying you can resolve a problem, and resolving it is not the same thing, and whenever studying to take a math test, you must solve the problems and not merely look.

 6. Study every single day

-If you’ve got to take your test in a month, studying every day will help you in identifying difficult concepts as well as weak spots in your understanding ahead of time.
-If you are studying some each day you will be constantly reviewing everything in your brain.
+If you’ve got to take your test in a month, studying every day will help you identify difficult concepts as well as weak spots in your understanding ahead of time.
+If you are studying some each day, you will be constantly reviewing everything in your brain.
 That assists you in understanding the math concepts better.
 It also assists you in avoiding the stress of cramming at the last minute.

 Test takers who study every night get the best understanding of the topic and can relate as well as connect things they learned previously.
-Numerous studies show that students who are using their notes to study regularly do better than those who don’t.
+Numerous studies show that students who use their notes to study regularly do better than those who don’t.

 7. Get rid of distractions when studying for your test